Show Dates & Times:

 Smart, Small Homes

-Great design coupled with great technology can make for great living in small packages.
-This year the Maine Boats, Homes & Harbors Show will feature a whole section dedicated to the art of living large within a small(er) envelope: tiny houses, right sized furniture and appliances, tents, boats and more.
+Great design coupled with great technology can make for great living in a small package.
+This year the Maine Boats, Homes & Harbors Show will feature a whole section dedicated to the art of living large within a small(er) envelope: tiny houses, right-sized furniture and appliances, tents, boats and more.

-Sailors have known for years how comfortable life can aboard a small boat, with all the amenities close at hand.
-These technologies translate well to life ashore, where there is a growing movement toward living life with a smaller footprint.
-Our Smart Small Home area will showcase the cutting edge of design.
+Sailors have known for years how comfortable life can be aboard a small boat, with all the amenities close at hand.
+These technologies translate well to life ashore, and our Smart, Small Home area will showcase the cutting edge of design.

 12th Annual World Championship Boatyard Dog® Trials - Sunday, August 10, 10:30 a.m.
 The excitement is building!
-The six competitors have been chosen for the seriously silly World Championship Boatyard Dog Trials, and they are busy honing their wild and wacky acts to wow the crowd.
+The six brave (crazy?) competitors have been chosen for the seriously silly World Championship Boatyard Dog Trials, and they are busy honing their wild and wacky acts to wow the crowd.
 The 12th annual running of this pawsome event will begin at 10:30 a.m. on the waterfront; gates will open at 9:45.
-Come cheer on your favorite pooch.
+Come cheer on your favorite pooch, but please leave your pets at home, they will not be allowed on show grounds.